 Previous Bloomberg School MOOCs, which by design are tuition-free, have attracted a total of over 6 million registrants from around the world.

-- A Teach-Out on Purchaser Licensing will launch January of 2020.
-This is a one-month, highly interactive online course.
+- A Teach-Out on Purchaser Licensing launched in January of 2020.
+While the learning experience has ended, the content will be available shortly.
 Come back soon for more information!

 We are excited to announce that applications are open for the second Summer Youth Institute on Reducing Gun Violence in America: Evidence for Change.

 The Center is looking for 60-70 youth to participate in this *online* 4-day summer learning experience--Monday, July 13 – Thursday, July 16, 2020--taught by some of the world’s leading scholars on gun violence policy and prevention.
 The Institute is designed to provide an array of learning opportunities for youth to enhance their understanding of scientific evidence and promising solutions to gun violence, build advocacy skills, and foster networking opportunities between youth representing numerous states and diverse backgrounds.
 Students will learn from leading experts, including researchers, advocates, people working in communities, and fellow youth advocates.
 The Institute will cover gun violence in its many forms, underscoring the importance of equity, community, and diversity in developing effective policy solutions.

 Due to disruptions associated with the COVID-19 pandemic, the Summer Youth Institute will be offered as an online distance learning program.
 While we wish we could host students at our Baltimore campus this summer, we see the times before us as an opportunity to create virtual spaces that sustain and connect us.
 As part of this year’s virtual Summer Youth Institute, participants will have the chance to:

 - Meet and collaborate with other youth across the country who are passionate about gun violence prevention;